danoreper/ISVdb/README.md

 2. Enter the following at command line:
 ISVDB\_LOCATION/src\$ R CMD BATCH ./genomerep/variantdb2/dbdriver.R

 2a.
 Running locally will--- realistically --- require hundreds of hours.
 If you have access to UNC research computing, computation can finish in a few hours on the Killdevil computing cluster.
-To use Killdevil, enter the following command while logged int to killdevil:
+To use Killdevil, enter the following command while logged intto killdevil:

 ISVDB\_LOCATION/src$ R CMD BATCH '--args ../config/defaultCluster.yaml' ./genomerep/variantdb/dbdriver.R

 2b.
 Another option to reduce runtime is to run locally, but restrict the size of the database that is created.
 To do so, edit ISVDB\_LOCATION/config/defaultParams.yaml.
 In particular, edit the following properties: